 School Mail - Mail being sent to other LAUSD locations and mail that should be legitimately paid for by the district, i.e., letters to parents, is picked up and delivered daily.
 The School Mail bag is located at the end of the main office counter near the faculty restroom.

 U.S. Mail - There is a daily U.S. mail pick-up, for our collective convenience.
 There is a pick-up box located on the main office counter.

 All school events (curricular, co-curricular, and extracurricular) must be scheduled on the master calendar.
 This calendar is managed by an assistant principal and located in their office.
 The activity must be approved by administration.
-The process is handled through the Event Request Form, located in the Magnet Office.

 The master calendar is available on the LCMS website, and can be viewed at any time for daily updates.
 A hard copy is posted in the Main Office, but will not be updated as frequently as the website calendar.